-According to studies done by a Cleveland Clinic, copper peptides act as antioxidants, as well as agents that promote the production of elastin, glycosaminoglycans and collagen.
+According to studies, copper peptides act as antioxidants.
+As well as agents that promote the production of elastin, glycosaminoglycans, and collagen.

 Copper peptides are also associated with removing damaged elastin and collagen from scar tissues from the skin.

-Copper peptides are also essential in hair growth.
+This peptide are also essential in hair growth.
 They work to increase the follicle cell proliferation and also to reduce the death of follicle cells.
-This claim has been supported by a study in rat hair, where the size of the rat hair follicle increased when copper peptides were introduced.
+This claims supported by a study in rat hair, where the size of the rat hair follicle increased when copper peptides introduced.

-Debunking the myths of copper peptides Denmark
+Debunking the myths of peptides Denmark

 Myth: it is only the GHK-Cu that counts

 Truth: there are lots of discussions online about how overusing copper peptides can make one look older.
 In some forums, people have mentioned the idea that overuse can cause the skin to lose its elasticity.

 The glycosaminoglycans help by supplementing and maintaining the skin’s supple and plump nature.
-This causes the wrinkles to become less visible.
+This causes wrinkles to become less visible.
 On the other hand, Hyaluronic acid helps to retain the moisture of the skin, making the copper peptides the ideal ingredients of treating dry skin.

 Myth: copper is toxic

 Truth: you can easily get free radicals from inorganic copper.
-But when it comes to copper that is converted to organic forms, it can be used on the skin with minimal risk.
+But when it comes to copper that converted to organic forms, it can be used on the skin with minimal risk.